-1. Too Much Noise from Under the Hood
+1. Noise from Under the Hood

 The engine mounts are provided to reduce the noise of the engine.
-So if unnecessary noise reaches you, there must be something wrong with the engine mounts.
+So if unnecessary noise reaches you, there can be something wrong with the engine mounts.
 This is especially true if you hit hard against a bump or pothole and a loud rattling can be heard in the engine compartment.
 If you hear such a thing, you should contact the mechanic as soon as possible, because a defective engine mount can cause great damage if it is not repaired in time.

 2. Violent Vibrations